 Who are the actors (developers, international investors, banks, construction firms) behind this transformation?

 What are the implications of this transformation for the social structure of neighbourhoods particularly affected by this process?
-How does it influence the usage of ground floor zones and public space in these areas?

 We address the research questions by means of different quantitative and qualitative methods.
 Using publicly accessible data on the building stock of Vienna as a point of departure, along with land register entries and on-site surveys, we are able to locate the Zinshäuser concerned and identify the dynamics of change.
 Socio-spatial data serves to interpret the spatial transformation processes in a next step of our research.
 This forms the basis for qualitative surveys on site, which will improve our understanding of the transformation processes and their effects on the respective neighbourhoods.